American School of Kuwait: History

 In 1963, a group of American parents began the process of forming a new international school in Kuwait.
 This new school's first term began in September, 1964, in the Dasman Area of Sharq, Kuwait, and was known as the International School of Kuwait.
 In 1969, the ASK Campus separated into two campuses, with one in Salwa and one in Surra.
 The Salwa campus contained the Elementary school, while the Surra campus contained both the Middle and High Schools.
 The school received its initial US accreditation from the Middle States Association in 1971, and has been receiving it continuously since then.

 The school was closed for the 1990 to 1991 school term, due to the events of the invasion of Kuwait.
 The school reopened in the fall of 1991.

-Over the summer of 1994, both ASK campuses, the Surra and Salwa campuses, moved again to a new campus located in the Hawalli area.
-This reunited the elementary, middle, and high school students once again in one campus for the start of the 1994 to 1995 school term.
+Over the summer of 1994, both ASK campuses, the Surra and Salwa campuses, moved to a new campus located in the Hawalli area.
+This reunited the elementary, middle, and high school students in one campus for the start of the 1994 to 1995 school term.
 The school has been at this location ever since.

 Present day

 Administration

 Mr. Michael Murphy is the current superintendent of the school.
-The principals of each of the schools are Ms. Monique Livsey (high school), Mrs. Kristi Fowler (middle school), and Dr. Steve Caley (elementary school).
+The principals of each of the schools are Mr. Caleb Earnest (High School), Mr. Les Moskaliuk (Middle School), and Mrs. Rania al Nakib (Elementary School).